bernatGene/texts/zona.md

 Put your bare foot only on top of my footprints.
-Listen carefully to the silence, open your eyes wide to sift through the penumbra.
+Listen carefully to the silence, open your eyes wide to sift through the shadows.
 Advance while holding your breath.